-Here’s the backstory: The national government and its Republican Secretary of State Brian Kemp were humiliated final 12 months when it has become public expertise information on 6.7 million electorates in addition to election officers’ login credentials had been stored on an unsecured Kennesaw State University server.
+The national government and its Republican Secretary of State Brian Kemp were humiliated in the final 12 months when its became lice expertise information on 6.7 million electorates, in action officers’ login credentials, had been stored on an unsecured Kennesaw State University server.
 (Officials involved with ease protected their tracks by deleting the proof.)
-Legislators have somehow satisfied themselves that the problem was now not the safety vulnerability, but that the country can’t prosecute absolutely everyone who stumbled across the publicly on hand records.
+Legislators have somehow satisfied that the problem was not the safety vulnerability but that the country can’t prosecute everyone who stumbled across the publicly on-hand records.

 The very last version does carve out some exemptions:

-(A) Persons who’re members of the equal household;
+(A) Persons who’re members of an equal household;

 (B) Access to a laptop or computer community for a valid enterprise hobby;

-(C) Cybersecurity energetic defense measures which are designed to prevent or come across unauthorized laptop get entry to; or
+(C) Cybersecurity energetic defense measures which are designed to prevent or come across unauthorized laptop get entry; or

 (D) Persons primarily based upon violations of phrases of carrier or user agreements.

 “I don’t assume this regulation honestly solves a problem,” says Jake Williams, founding the father of the Georgia-based safety company Rendition Infosec.
-“Information installed a publicly reachable place can and can be downloaded by accidental parties.
-Making that illegal brings into question such a lot of different problems, like what is ‘legal’ use?
+“Accidental parties can download information installed in a publicly reachable place.
+Making that illegal brings into question many different problems, like ‘legal’ use.
 Is violating terms of service unlawful?”

-“Georgia codifying this concept in its criminal code is potentially a grave step that has a few acknowledged and many unknown ramifications,” representatives of Google and Microsoft wrote in a joint letter to Governor Deal in April urging him to veto the rules.
-“Network operators need to certainly have the right and permission to shield themselves from attack, however … Provisions including this will without difficulty result in abuse and are deployed for anti-competitive, now not protective functions.”
+“Georgia codifying this concept in its criminal code is potentially a grave step that has a few acknowledged and many unknown ramifications,” representatives of Google and Microsoft wrote in a joint letter to Governor Deal urging him to veto the rules in April.
+“Network operators must certainly have the right and permission to shield themselves from attack.
+However… Provisions including this will without difficulty result in abuse and are deployed for anti-competitive, now not protective functions.”